ketanhm/ketanhm.github.io/_posts/2024-12-24-Local-First-AI.markdown

 - Actions to establish shortcuts for common use cases

 **Coding Assistant Example:** Create a blog site
+At the Continue prompt in VS Code, type `Using HTML, CSS, JScript suggest setting up a blog site` and press Enter.
+Continue will generate code for you based on your requirements.
+The generated code includes HTML, CSS, JavaScript, and other set up instructions to create a blog site.
+You can then open the generated code in VS Code and start building your blog site.
+Continue also provides features such as refactoring, debugging, and testing to help you improve your coding skills.
+It is a powerful tool for developers who want to save time and increase their productivity by using LLMs.

 ![Code Generation](https://ketanhm.github.io/images/codegen.png){: w="700" h="400" }